rash0x6964/AirBnB_clone/README.md

-## hbnb: A Persistent Object Storage Engine with Console Interface
+## AirBnB: A Persistent Object Storage Engine with Console Interface

 This project implements a persistent object storage engine along with a console interface for managing objects.
 It provides an abstraction layer between your application logic and data storage, allowing you to easily switch between different storage backends without modifying your codebase.